-Name Туре Description Default Value LBUS Int terface - RX Path Control/Status Attributes RX Packet Mode Error Handling.
+Name Туре Description Default Value CTL_TX_LAST_LANE[3:0] 4-bit Hex This attribute is used for lane decommissioning of the TX and indicates the last active lane.
+4'hB LBUS In terface - RX Path Control/Status Attributes • RX Packet Mode Error Handling.
 This attribute changes the way the error handler in the RX path processes errors.
-CTL_RX_PACKET_MODE TRUE: Packet mode.
+TRUE: Packet mode.
 Assumes packets are arriving as complete packets.
-Boolean FALSE: Burst Interleaved mode.
+CTL_RX_PACKET_MODE Boolean FALSE: Burst Interleaved mode.
 Assumes packets are arriving in bursts interleaved from different channels.
 TRUE Use of this attribute ensures that packets delivered to the LBUS have the appropriate SOP and EOP pairing.
-Interlaken RX BurstMax.
-This bus set the BurstMax parameter for the RX as follows: 2-bit Hex CTL_RX_BURSTMAX[1:0] 2'h1 = 128 bytes 2'h3 2'h2 = 192 bytes 2'h3 = 256 bytes These inputs are only used in conjunction with STAT_RX_BURSTMAX_ERR.
+2-bit Hex Interlaken RX BurstMax.
+This bus set the BurstMax parameter for the RX as follows: 2'h0 = 64 bytes CTL_RX_BURSTMAX[1:0] 2'h1 = 128 bytes 2'h3 2'h2 = 192 bytes 2'h3 = 256 bytes These inputs are only used in conjunction with STAT_RX_BURSTMAX_ERR.
 CTL_RX_MFRAMELEN_MINUS1[15:0] 16-bit Hex RX Meta Frame Length minus one.
 This bus sets the MetaFrameLength parameter for the RX and should be set to the desired length minus 1.
 For example, to set the MetaFrame length to 2,048, set this bus to 2,047 (decimal).
 MetaFrame length is defined as the number of Interlaken words.
 Each Interlaken word is 8 bytes (64 bits).
 The minimum value for CTL_RX_MFRAMELEN_MINUS1 is 255 or 0xFF.
 16'h07FF CTL_RX_LAST_LANE[3:0] 4-bit Hex This attribute is used for lane decommissioning of the RX and indicates the last active lane.
 4'hB